fortran-lang/stdlib/doc/specs/stdlib_constants.md

 * 2 type-bound procedures:

     * `print`: to print the values of the constant members;
-    * `to_real` for getting the value or the uncertainty to the desired precision.
+    * `to_real`: to get the value or the uncertainty to the desired precision.

 A module level interface [[stdlib_codata_type(module):to_real(interface)]] is available for getting the constant value or uncertainty of a constant.